organicmaps/organicmaps.github.io/content/faq/routing-01-build.md

 ---
-title: "F.A.Q. - Routing"
+title: How to build a route?
 description: "Frequently asked questions for Organic Maps application"

 taxonomies:
   faq: ["Routing"]

 extra:
-  question: How to build a route?
   order: 10
 ---